scummvm/scummvm/doc/docportal/advanced_topics/understand_graphics.rst

 There are five stretch modes:

-- Center - centers the image in the window.
+- Center: centers the image in the window.
-- Pixel-perfect scaling - scales the image to a multiple of the original game resolution as much as possible (for example, 2x, 3x, 4x and so on), and fills the remaining empty space with black borders.
+- Pixel-perfect scaling: scales the image to a multiple of the original game resolution as much as possible (for example, 2x, 3x, 4x and so on), and fills the remaining empty space with black borders.
-- Fit to window - fits the image to the window, but maintains the aspect ratio and does not stretch it to fill the window.
+- Fit to window: fits the image to the window, but maintains the aspect ratio and does not stretch it to fill the window.
-- Stretch - stretches the image to fill the window
+- Stretch: stretches the image to fill the window
--  Fit to window (4:3) - fits the image to the window, at a forced 4:3 aspect ratio.
+- Fit to window (4:3): fits the image to the window, at a forced 4:3 aspect ratio.

-To switch between stretch modes on the go, use :kbd:`Ctrl` + :kbd:`Alt` + :kbd:`s`.
+To switch between stretch modes, press :kbd:`Ctrl+Alt+s`.

 Render mode
 -------------